In this section

 Ella has published widely on subjects including the cultural geographies of precarity, pop-up housing, the housing crisis as a structure of feeling, the spatiotemporal logics of commercial pop-up culture, immersive cinema, precarious labour and container architectures, and interactive documentary.

-See Robyn's research outputs on Goldsmiths Research Online.
+See Ella's research outputs on Goldsmiths Research Online.

 Monk is a black Labrador.
 He has accompanied Mariam Motamedi-Fraser to Goldsmiths since September 2015, when he was seven months old.